Wilderness Skills Institute

 This event will bring wilderness and wild & scenic river stewards together from across the nation to participate in learning sessions as well as opportunities for region-specific discussions and collaboration.

-Federal agency staff, partners and volunteers are invited to participate in this opportunity, which has been planned and implemented through the collaborative efforts of individuals from federal land management agencies and partner organizations.
+Federal, state, and local agency staff, partners and volunteers are invited to participate in this opportunity, which has been planned and implemented through the collaborative efforts of individuals from land management agencies and partner organizations.

 The Wilderness Skills Institute (WSI) approach to training provides an opportunity to access high quality skill building and professional development opportunities for those who engage in wilderness and wild & scenic rivers work.
 The WSI model offers excellent opportunities for connecting stewards – agency, partnership staff, and volunteers across regions and nationally, both inside and outside of the classroom.
 Courses are designed to provide skills based training at all levels of experience.